 1) when working with hempcrete, and especially if you have a sensitive or dry skin, make sure to bring WORKING CLOTHES THAT COVER YOUR ARMS AND LEGS.
 Even more important: if possible, bring your own tightly fitting thin COTTON (or any other breathing cloth) gloves to wear under the protecting gloves (that helps a lot!).
 Lime is natural, but when mixed with water it can cause burns.
-I'll provide safety gloves, masks and safety glasses (which you can wear or not (at your own risk)).
-And creams to prevent your skin of drying out too much.
+I'll provide safety gloves, masks and safety glasses (which you can wear or not (at your own risk)), and a cream to prevent your skin of drying out too much.